Roblox/creator-docs/content/en-us/tutorials/gameplay-scripting/implementing-blasters.md

 1. Does the player have a character and a location within the world?
 1. After sending the blast data, has the player moved an excessive distance away from where they blasted the laser beam?

 This last check involves a judgment call, and according to server latency and player movement speed, you might decide that different values are excessive for your own experience.
-To demonstrate how to make this judgement call, you can get a sense of the typical magnitude of positional change by adding a print statement in `getValidatedBlastData` and playtesting the experience.
+To demonstrate how to make this judgment call, you can get a sense of the typical magnitude of positional change by adding a print statement in `getValidatedBlastData` and playtesting the experience.

 ```lua title="getValidatedBlastData"
 local distanceFromCharacterToOrigin = blastData.originCFrame.Position - rootPartCFrame.Position